corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/notary/running-a-notary.md

 notary : { validating : true }
 ```

-See key_concepts_notaries_validation for more details about validating versus non-validating notaries.

 For clients to be able to use the notary service, its identity must be added to the network parameters.
 This will be
-done automatically when creating the network, if using network-bootstrapper.
-See corda-networks-index
+done automatically when creating the network, if using [Network Bootstrapper](../network-bootstrapper.md).
-for more details.